tweag/asterius/docs/checklist.md

 * Provide `nukeJSRefs`, can be called periodically to wipe all `JSRef`s
 * Provide a region-based API, all `JSRef`s are tied to a region.
 Regions themselves can be allocated and recycled.
 Optionally there can be a global region.

+#### Support 3rd-party GHC plugins

+Currently there exist multiple plugin mechanisms in GHC:

+* Frontend plugins, allowing one to create a custom major mode and execute custom login in the `Ghc` monad when the `ghc` process is called.
+GHC only does the work of parsing command line arguments.
+* Core plugins, allowing one to modify the Core -> Core pipeline and insert custom passes.
+* Source plugins, allowing one to inspect/modify the parsed/renamed/typechecked AST.
+* Hooks, allowing one to override certain GHC internal functions.

+We should add tests to ensure 3rd-party GHC plugins work.

+* For Core plugins: we don't manipulate Core, so they should work out of the box.
+* For Source plugins: the JSFFI mechanism relies on rewriting AST (currently parsed AST), but via `runPhaseHook` instead of source plugins, so this may work but needs some testing.
+* For Frontend plugins: to support a frontend plugin, work must be done on the plugin side instead of here, since the main logic is handled by plugin itself.
+Not practical since we use hooks to implement our modified pipeline, which is likely to be hard to integrated into another pipeline.
+* For Hooks: Not practical, reason is the same as above.

+#### Implement Template Haskell/GHCi

+There are two possible ways to implement Template Haskell:

+* Link with the native code produced when booting.
+For simple `Q` computations that doesn't involve `runIO` this should work fine, but it won't work when one calls a WebAssembly computation in `Q`.
+* Implement the remote interpreter for WebAssembly, much like ghcjs.
+When Template Haskell/GHCi is involved, we fire up a Node.js/Headless Chrome process and do all the message passing.
+This is the ideal solution but takes a huge amount of work.

+Implementing the first approach is straightforward:

+* While we compile to WebAssembly, we still perform native code generation and emit x64 object files.
+The emitted object files are just there to make `Cabal` happy, but GHCi linker can take advantage of them.
+* GHCi linking for the objects should work out of the box (at least on Linux).
+There is a `th` test suite but it isn't run on CI mainly because of some weird Windows GHCi linker bug.
+* As long as GHCi linker doesn't fail, the computation in `Q` monad can be executed in the `ahc` process.
+It's not run in a JavaScript runtime properly, so the splice's module must not have any transitive dependency on a JSFFI import (GHCi linking will fail anyway).

+GHCi can work in a similar way (but pretty meaningless..)

 #### Improve `Cabal` support

 Currently, `Cabal` still thinks `ahc` is yet another `ghc` and feeds it with `ghc` command line arguments.
 We should teach it to regard `ahc` as a new Haskell compiler, and what to do for typical commands (`configure`/`build`/`install`, etc).